Information Technology (IT)

 Missouri S&T’s information technology (IT) department provides a variety of computing tools and resources to assist with academic, research and administrative work done at the university.
 Students, faculty, and staff use computers daily to register for classes, communicate with friends, send email, collaborate on group projects and research, publish web pages, write reports, and find course schedules.

-Computer accounts are assigned to students and are used to access various resources at Missouri S&T, such as the computing network and the computers and software in computer learning centers (CLCs).
-Most Missouri S&T IT services require an authorized computer account (username and password) to gain access.
+Computer accounts are assigned to students and are used to access various resources at Missouri S&T and UM System, such as the computing network and the computers and software in computer learning centers (CLCs).
+Services provided by Missouri S&T IT and UM System require an authorized computer account (username, password, and MultiFactor Authorization (MFA)) to gain access.
 The following services are available through IT computer accounts:

 - Access to the campus network, including wireless networks on campus